ase16/geoffrey/README.md

 * Make sure you have mongo running on your machinge, e.g. with a statment like `mongod --dbpath="path/to/data/directory"`
 * **Do not forget to run `node app` in the carlton project, to ensure that the term-management backend is up and running!!!**
 * Finally run `node app` in your geoffrey project.

-## Distinction between admins and companies
-The first screen is the login screen, where you also have the possibility to register and use some other account features.
-Be aware that if you register yourself with the email address that we use for our email communication, that you are registered as an **admin** user.
-With every other email address you'll be registered as a **company** user.

-## Visible navigation Structure of the app
-* NotLoggedIn
-    - `/` Login screen
-    - `/register` Register screen
-* Logged in as company user
-    - `/company/main` Some welcome/starting/overview screen for the company user
-    - `/company/term-management` Screen to list, create and delete terms
-    - `/company/viz` Screen to visualize sentiment analysis of multiple terms
-* Logged in as admin user
-    - `/admin/main` Some welcome/starting/overview screen for the admin user